 UK households waste 4.5m tonnes of food each year.
 Avoid those bad vibes that happen when food is sent to the bin.
 Reducing food waste is a skill like any other and there’s loads of helpful websites out there to get that #FoodWasteWarrior ball rolling.
 Why not start by visiting Love Food Hate Waste or Friends of the Earth.
 Feeling extra keen?
 Volunteer with our friends at Foodcycle, who provide surplus food to people in need across the UK.

 3. Cook more veg

 You don’t need to cut out meat entirely from your diet to become a more sustainable eater, just moderate it (as suggested by the folks at Greenpeace).
 A little bit of wisdom from famous chef Bobby Flay, “go vegetable heavy.
 Reverse the psychology of your plate by making meat the side dish and vegetables the main course.”
 Become more sustainable by making vegetables the star of the show.
-Get started with our recipe for Super Green Bruschetta.

 4. Know your eco-stickers